1 Part Course |

 • C = Context: Deal situation & participants

-• O = Objective: What decision this supports
+• O = Objective: What decision does this support

 • P = Parameters: Format, length, detail level, style, tone